 The instrument has been upgraded since February 2005 with a science grade Rockwell Hawaii 2RD detector (2kx2k).
-The charactierical parameters are summarized below.
+The characteristic parameters are summarized below.
 The detector is permanently read in none destructive mode.
-For integration times of DIT = 100s the noise level is down to 7 e^- - at longer DIT the noise is dominated by Poisson noise from the dark current, thermal background and remnance effects.
+For integration times of DIT = 100s the noise level is down to 7 e- - at longer DIT the noise is dominated by Poisson noise from the dark current and thermal background effects.

 Parameter Detector: Rockwell Hawaii 2RD

 Operating Temperature -189 degrees Celsius

-Gain 2.42 ± 0.05 e $^-/ m ADU$
+Gain $2.42\pm0.05~ ext{e}^-/ ext{ADU}$

 Dark current (at -189 deg C) 0.15 e - /s

 Noise RON 16 e - for short DITs; depending on integration

 time DIT in none destructive readout mode; down to

 7 e $^-$ at DIT ~ 100 s

-Linear range (1%) 45000 ADU or 110000 e $^-$
+Linear range (1%) 45000 ADU or 110000 e -

-Saturation level 45000 ADU or 110000 e $^-$
+Saturation level 45000 ADU or 110000 e -

-Note: The detector can show a strong persistence effect, even after being illuminated below the saturation level (typically \sim 10k ADUs).
-This is being investigated.
+Note: The detector can show a strong persistence effect, even after being illuminated at typically \sim 10k ADUs, well below the saturation level.
 Note that if illumination was close or beyond saturation, the time scale to recover from the persistence is longer than an observing night!